0xmkar/Zer0-X/README.md

 # Zero-X

-Zero-X is an LLM-based AI Agent that facilitates Web3 transactions using Twitter usernames instead of wallet addresses.
-It enables seamless and user-friendly interactions with blockchain functionalities directly from Twitter.
+Zero-X is an LLM-based AI Agent built on the Electroneum chain, designed to revolutionize Web3 transactions by replacing complex wallet addresses with familiar Twitter usernames.
+It offers all the basic functionalities of a modern crypto wallet - such as sending funds, checking balances, and more - while leveraging the secure and efficient Electroneum blockchain.

 ## Features

+- **Electroneum Chain Integration**
+  Fully harness the native power of the Electroneum chain for secure, fast, and decentralized transactions.

 - **AI-Powered Web3 Transactions**
   Use an LLM-based AI Agent (powered by Groq) to send and receive crypto transactions, bypassing traditional wallet addresses by leveraging Twitter usernames.